isomerpages/nlb-sure/_school-curriculum/0-overview.md

-Teachers are welcome to contact us at [sure@nlb.gov.sg](mailto:sure@nlb.gov.sg) if you have queries on the new curriculum as well as for suggested answers to the various activities in each module.
+Teachers are welcome to contact us at [sure@nlb.gov.sg](mailto:sure@nlb.gov.sg) if you have queries on the new courseware as well as for suggested answers to the various activities in each module.